 Note: For this article, I obtained several sample contacts from this website.

-Select New Contact Group from the Home tab in the top ribbon.
+Select New Contact Group by clicking the new contact group button from the Home tab in the top ribbon.

 Set a group name for your contact group in the name field.

 Click add members and choose to add member emails “From Address Book,” “From Outlook Contacts,” or “make a new contact.”

 Here’s what each of these means:

 - From Address Book – This usually contains the email IDs of every person in your Outlook address book (often everyone in your organization).

 - Outlook Contact List – This contains primarily a set of external contacts that you’ve stored in your Microsoft Outlook contacts folder.

 - Make a New Contact – This enables you to create a new contact to add to the list.

 If the list of contact emails only contains a group of people from your company, you can also add multiple people through your firm’s global address list.
 (A global address list is an electronic address book that contains the contact information of everyone in an organization.)